Aims and Objectives of Community Development

 Most of our site reflects our own experience, which is that community development needs certain basic pre-conditions to flourish.
 Some of these things the U.S. provides in abundance, and others are in jeopardy now or have been in the past.

 Yes, I suppose this answer means that we think some degree of capitalism, which brings an incentive for the individual to work hard, is necessary to community development.
+But almost all nations now have some capitalistic aspects in their economy, even if it is called something else.

 If you, Amel, as well as our other readers, are in such a situation, you are in a position to think about the aims and objectives of community development.
 Otherwise, our advice would be to work on establishing those pre-conditions, although we certainly respect other traditions.
 We just can't help you with them.